This guide is designed to help you nominate (or re-nominate) a person for a New Zealand Royal Honour.

 Submitting the nomination

-If the nomination is successful, nominees are formally asked by the Governor-General, on behalf of The Queen, whether they accept or decline the proposed honour.
-Sometimes the reason your nominee does not appear on the list is that he or she may have declined the honour.
+If the nomination is successful, nominees are formally asked by the Governor-General, on behalf of The King, whether they accept or decline the proposed honour.
+Sometimes the reason your nominee does not appear on the list is that they may have declined the honour.

 Making additions or changes to the information submitted